nokout/_archive.nokout.github.io/_posts/2017-04-06-blockchain-info.md

 In HyperLedger and ripple this is achieved through variations on the Practical Byzantine Fault Tolerance (PBFT) algorithm which requires that a quorum of nodes provide identical answers to an algorithm.
 This contrasts with the bitcoin approach because instead of the confirmation being a race between the nodes, each node contributes their answer which is accepted once a quorum is reached.

-There are various pros and cons for each approach but it can be said that –thus far - the process of maintaining a distributed mathematically provable consensus has a substantial computational cost.
+There are various pros and cons for each approach but it can be said that - thus far - the process of maintaining a distributed mathematically provable consensus has a substantial computational cost.

-Development is also happening around "proof of stake" alternatives to proofs of work and PBFT but no evidence of an accepted solution supporting this approach could be identified.
+Development is also happening around "proof of stake" alternatives to proofs of work and PBFT but no evidence of an accepted solution supporting this approach could be identified at the time of writing.
 In this approach the principle is that each user would have a weighted stake instead of the flat distribution of stake in other mechanisms.

 ## Transaction Schemas and Smart Contracts